 Some people barely consider the insulation in their new home.
 After all, it is hidden in walls and attics where you never see it.
-In fact, it's sometimes a good feeling when that ugly looking stuff in the wall cavity is covered up and seen no more.
+In fact, it's sometimes a good feeling when the ugly fluff in the wall cavity is covered up and can no longer be seen.
 You may say to yourself, “As long as the insulation meets code, I’m fine with it.”
-Or you may take pride in using the very best insulation system to keep heating costs down.
+Or, you may take pride in using the very best insulation system to keep heating costs down.

 When you are considering what insulation to use on your next project, you should think about more than R-value.
-Also consider fire rating, whether the material is non-hazardous, mold resistance, pest resistance, vapor barrier, and pricing.
+It is also important to consider fire rating, whether the material is non-hazardous, mold resistance, pest resistance, vapor barrier, and pricing.
 Many commercial building designs allow wall and ceiling insulation to be exposed, which makes appearance a factor as well.
 Doing your research and seeking advice from professionals can help you choose the best product for your project.

 An insurance company that cares about you and insuring the things you wish to be insured.